andymaul123/pca-engine/README.md

 ## History
 PCA-Engine originally started as an exploration of [htmx](https://htmx.org/).
 In the past I've made different Text Adventure games, and it felt like a natural progression to move to graphical Point-and-Click as my next iteration.

+## Playing the Demo

+From the title screen, choose either New Game or Load Game.
+Load Game will be disabled until you have a save file.

+You can navigate the scenes by mousing over them.
+Interactable areas will be highlighted on mouseover.

+You can change your context by right-clicking in the game area to spawn a context menu.
+Right now you can:

+- Look
+- Move
+- Talk

+You can also Use Items from the Inventory Menu as a fourth context.
+Try using the Sword on a brittle window!

+Music volume can be adjusted in the Main Menu, along with the ability to save your progress.

+There are three rooms, currently.